 The influence Waters has on writer / director Jamie Babbit’s feature-length debut is clear as day.
 Like Hairspray (1988) or Serial Mom (1994), But I’m a Cheerleader subverts what is considered perfect, or the norm, and shows how fun, satisfying, and bold life can be when you live your truest self.
 Speaking of bold, can we talk about this movie’s phenomenal production design and costuming?
 Everything is so stylistic and unique!
 Honestly, it looks like Waters, Tim Burton, and Wes Anderson all wanted to do the design themselves, and compromised by each adding their own flair.
 In addition to stunning scenery, one of But I’m a Cheerleader’s strongest elements is its visual storytelling.
 Filled with clever visuals and references, Babbit’s use of showing over telling is flawless.
 It never fails to amaze me when movies are able to tell so much about their characters, or forward the story, using nothing but some well-placed props or an insightfully-decorated set.
 Amazed!
 Every time!

 That great use of showing over telling reminds me of another cult classic, Wet Hot American Summer (2001).
-By the way, check out the reviews for that movie, here.
+By the way, check out the review for that movie, here.
 Like Wet Hot American Summer, But I’m a Cheerleader also had a minuscule $1 million budget.
 Which, in my opinion, they spent every penny of wisely.
 Sure, the movie doesn’t LOOK super expensive, but clearly they spent the money on over the top set pieces and a stellar cast which is exactly what I would have done.

 As Megan, Natasha Lyonne brings just as much charm and fire to the role as she does her others.
 Lyonne is exactly the type of lead you’d want for a coming-of-age project like But I’m a Cheerleader.
 She’s spunky and determined, but still allows her character to be vulnerable and have room for growth.
 Plus, her chemistry with Clea Duvall, who plays her love interest, Graham, is unreal.
 I have no idea where Clea Duvall has been all my life, but trust and believe that I will be watching as many of her movies as I can get my hands on.
 I loved watching the love story between Megan and Graham develop from puppy love to a full-on epic romance.
 Just saying, I’d totally be down to see them in a sequel.
 Oooh, maybe one where they go to live in the suburbs?
 That could be fun!